Tutoring Schedules & Online Help

 Each department or college sets the specific parameters for its tutors, but in general tutors must attain a grade of "B+" or better in the courses they tutor and they must have an overall GPA of 3.0

 Most departments/colleges query the student database to create a list of potential tutors that meet the specific qualifications for their department/college.
-Letters of invitation are sent to students who have been identified as potential prospective tutors which explain the benefits of becoming a tutor and the course options available to them.
+Letters of invitation are sent to students, who have been identified as potential tutors, which explain the benefits of becoming a tutor and the course options available to them.

 Tutors in the UMD Tutoring Center earn academic credit for tutoring in lieu of financial compensation.

 Courses Available to Tutors